-Give a clerk 3% from every transaction that went through their register and they’d take their job more seriously.
+If a store clerk earned 3% from every transaction that went through their register and they’d take their job more seriously.

-People are more willing to help when they have a vested interest in your material.
+Music professionals and investors are more willing to help when they have a vested interest in your music.

-I’m not saying just give these rights up to anyone, but give them to individuals who can give your career a boost.
-Managers, agents, publishers, etc.
+I’m not saying just give these rights up to anyone, but give them to individuals who can help your career.

 I know that probably goes against everything you believe in, but this is the real world.